React-Redux/react-resume-boilerplate/README.md

 ```

 ### Rendering
 While the dev server is running, the resume/cover letter can be rendered to PDF with ``npm run pdf``.
 This the output is saved to ./dist/:companyName, where companyName is defined in coverLetter.json.
 The resume can also be built into a self-contained javascript file with ``npm run build``.
-The output is saved to ./dist/bundle.js
+The output is saved to ./dist/:companyName/bundle.js with resource files saved in the same directory.

 ## Best practices